qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

 Checks if the input line layer features intersect with the check layer features.
 An input feature that intersects with a check layer feature is an error.

-.. seealso:: :ref:`qgislineintersections`, :ref:`qgisintersection`, :ref:`qgismultiintersection`, :ref:`qgischeckgeometryselfintersections`, :ref:`qgisfixgeometryselfintersection`
+.. seealso:: :ref:`qgislineintersections`, :ref:`qgisintersection`, :ref:`qgischeckgeometryselfintersections`

 Parameters
 ..........